-Mayo One follows the most stringent air safety standards and procedures.
-It is accredited by the Commission on Accreditation of Medical Transport Services (CAMTS), the industry's most respected stamp-of-approval for all aspects of air safety and quality.
+Mayo One Helicopter follows the most stringent air safety standards and procedures.
+It is accredited by the Commission on Accreditation of Medical Transport Services (CAMTS), the industry's most respected stamp of approval for all aspects of air safety and quality.

-Mayo One utilizes instrument flight rule (IFR) operations to increase the margin of aviation safety.
+Mayo One Helicopter utilizes instrument flight rules (IFR) flight procedures to increase the margin of aviation safety.
 In support of IFR operations, Mayo Clinic manages GPS-approach and -departure procedures to hospital helipads in southern Minnesota and western Wisconsin.

-All members of the Mayo One flight team utilize night-vision goggles whether the transport is to a scene or is an interfacility transport.
+All members of the Mayo One Helicopter flight team utilize night vision goggles whether the transport is to a scene or is an interfacility transport.

 Helicopter safety features

 Helicopters at all bases are EC145s.
 Safety features of the EC145 include:

 - Twin-turbine engines that provide up to a maximum of 738 shaft horsepower each

 - Duplex Auto Pilot